Endless Dirac nodal lines in kagome-metal Ni3In2S2: Discussion

-\paragraph*{Discussion} Our theoretical and experimental results establish \NIS{} as the first nonmagnetic kagome material shown to host endless Dirac nodal lines near the $E_F$. \NIS{} is therefore a promising material platform to engineer diverse topological electronic states.
+Our theoretical and experimental results establish \NIS{} as the first nonmagnetic Kagome material hosting endless Dirac nodal lines near the $\textrm{E}_\textrm{{F}}$. \NIS{} is therefore a promising material platform to engineer diverse topological electronic states.
 In the atomic limit, Ni has an even number of electrons, making \NIS{} an ``insulator''.
 In the presence of spin-orbit coupling, \NIS{} is actually a weak topological insulator with topological invariants of $z_{2,1}z_{2,2}z_{2,3}z_{4}$=(1112).
 This indicates that there will be an even number of 2D Dirac cones.
-Indeed, surface calculations on the (001) surface shows 4 Dirac cones locating at each of the time-reversal-invariant momenta on the surface BZ (see supplementary materials) \cite{Supp}. \NIS{} may also turn into a strong topological insulator by making band inversions at the high-symmetry $T$-point through, $e.g.$, external strain.
-Furthermore, the inversion and/or time-reversal symmetry-breaking will lift the band degeneracy and induce Weyl points in \NIS{}.
-Finally, although multiple bands are crossing $E_F$, previous studies of Dirac/Weyl semimetals \cite{Yin2020, Ok2021} have shown that the transport properties are determined by massless electrons near the Fermi level.
-As we show in Fig.~\ref{fig:FIG3}, the experimentally determined Dirac-point is about 0.2~eV below $E_{F}$ and possibly responsible for the giant magnetoresistance in \NIS{}.
-Our DFT calculation shows that 0.65~$e$/unit cell is sufficient to bring the Dirac cone to the Fermi level for quantum transport behaviors \cite{Ok2021}.
-This can possibly be realized by substituting Ni with $\sim$20\% Co or substituting In with $\sim$30\% Sn.
+Indeed, surface calculations on the (001) surface shows 4 Dirac cones locating at each of the time-reversal-invariant momenta on the surface BZ (see Supplementary Note.
+3). \NIS{} may also turn into a strong topological insulator by making band inversions at the high-symmetry $\mathrm{T}$-point through, $e.g.$, external strain.
+Furthermore, the inversion and/or time-reversal symmetry-breaking will lift the band degeneracy and induce Weyl points in \NIS{}, {such as doping of cobalt elements, which may induce a ferromagnetic phase transition and lead to a strong enhancement of physical properties like Nernst conductivity \cite{yanagi2021first,irkhin2021topological}}.
+Finally, although multiple bands are crossing $\textrm{E}_\textrm{{F}}$, previous studies of Dirac/Weyl semimetals \cite{Yin2020, Ok2021} have shown that the transport properties are determined by massless electrons near the Fermi level.
+As we show in Fig.~\ref{fig:arpes}, the experimentally determined Dirac-point is about 0.2~eV below $\textrm{E}_\textrm{{F}}$ and possibly responsible for the giant magnetoresistance in \NIS{}.
+Our DFT calculation shows that 0.65~$e$ per unit cell is sufficient to bring the Dirac cone to the Fermi level for quantum transport behaviors \cite{Ok2021}.
+This can possibly be realized by substituting Ni with $\sim$20\% Co or substituting In with $\sim$30\% Sn. {Since In atom is nonmagnetic and contribute only small density of state near the fermi level, Sn substitution of In may induce less disorder effects.
+The magnetic Co substitution may, however, break the time-reversal-symmetry and give rise to Weyl points as those observed in Co$_3$Sn$_2$S$_2$ \cite{xu2018topological,LiuDF2019,morali2019fermi,jiao2019signatures,shen2019anisotropies,chen2019pressure,ding2019intrinsic,xu2020electronic,li2020epitaxial,tanaka2020topological,gopal2020observation,muechler2020emerging,guin2019zero}.}